impredicative/gitblobts/README.md

 The file is assigned the current nanosecond UTC timestamp as its name.
 The package allows subsequent retrieval of the blobs by a timestamp range.

-The package is currently intended for single-threaded single-user use.
+The package does not support multi-user use.

 ## Installation
 `pip install gitblobts`